Using Differential Authentication and "From" Email Addresses with PHPMailer

 PHPMailer FAQs

-2. Answer: Yes, PHPMailer can send emails using Gmail's SMTP server by configuring the SMTP settings appropriately.
+2. Yes, by properly establishing the SMTP settings, PHPMailer can send emails using Gmail's SMTP server.

-5. Question: How do I set the 'From' email address in PHPMailer?
+5. In PHPMailer, how do I configure the 'From' email address?